vitejs/vite/docs/guide/ssr.md

 Then, in `server.js` we need to add some production specific logic by checking `process.env.NODE_ENV`:

-- Instead of reading the root `index.html`, use the `dist/client/index.html` as template instead, since it contains the correct asset links to the client build.
+- Instead of reading the root `index.html`, use the `dist/client/index.html` as the template instead, since it contains the correct asset links to the client build.

 - Instead of `await vite.ssrLoadModule('/src/entry-server.js')`, use `require('./dist/server/entry-server.js')` instead (this file is the result of the SSR build).